TASEmulators/BizHawk/README.md

 If it's not clear from the downloads here or in your package manager, EmuHawk is for x86_64 CPUs only.
 You may be able to run on AArch64 with missing features: see [#4052](https://github.com/TASEmulators/BizHawk/issues/4052).

 Run `EmuHawkMono.sh` to start EmuHawk—you can run it from anywhere, so creating a `.desktop` file to wrap the script is fine.
 The shell script should print an error if it fails, otherwise it's safe to ignore console output.
-It takes mostly the same command-line arguments as on Windows: see [*Passing command-line arguments*](#passing-command-line-arguments).
+It takes the same command-line arguments as on Windows: see [*Passing command-line arguments*](#passing-command-line-arguments).

 Most features and cores work, a notable omission being Mupen64Plus (N64).
 See the Linux thread, [#1430](https://github.com/TASEmulators/BizHawk/issues/1430), for a more detailed breakdown.

+**Note**: While the Linux port is about at parity, this remains a Windows-centric project.
+Please have patience as most of the dev team are on Windows.

 [to top](#bizhawk)